What are the Top Tourist Attractions to Visit in Gwangju, South Korea?

-If you are new to the city, it will do you a lot of good to learn about the cultural history of the region.
+If you are new to the city, it will do you a lot of good to learn about the region’s cultural history.
 Gwangju National Museum contains important collections of artifacts, paintings, and calligraphies dating back to the era of Joseon.

 On the outside, you will find lots of monuments scattered all over the compound.

 The best part is that it’s a free museum!